Colombians in Spain: Numbers

-In 2015 in Spain there were 145,490 Colombian nationals in Spain and 203,675 Colombian-born naturalized Spanish citizens.
+In 2015, there were 145,490 Colombian nationals in Spain and 203,675 Colombian-born naturalized Spanish citizens.
 The total Colombian-born population in Spain for that year was 356,475 people.
-The overall Colombian population decreased significantly due to emigration as the result of Spain's protracted 2008-2016 economic crisis, increasing again over the past three years to record levels upon economic recovery.
+The overall Colombian population decreased significantly due to emigration as the result of Spain's protracted 2008-2016 economic crisis, increasing again after 2016 and reaching almost a million in 2025.
+In the 2020s, Spain has established itself as the main immigration destination for Colombians who move abroad.
+In 2015, visa requirements for Colombians to enter the Schengen area were lifted, further facilitating migration to the European country.